NgSense

 ScopeDock

-A local-first camera workspace for microscopes, endoscopes, RTSP feeds, and lightweight multi-source inspection workflows.
+A released macOS camera workspace for microscopes, endoscopes, RTSP feeds, and lightweight multi-source inspection workflows.
+Version 1.1.1 adds an Intel direct-download build while keeping the 1.1 RTSP improvements.

 Next layer